JuliaDynamics/Associations.jl/docs/src/associations.md

 and gained huge popularity with  [Sugihara2012](@citet)'s on *convergent cross mapping*.

 Since their paper, several cross mapping methods and frameworks have emerged in the literature.
-In CausalityTools.jl, we provide a unified interface for using these cross mapping methods.
+In Associations.jl, we provide a unified interface for using these cross mapping methods.

 ```@docs